We'll Help You Select The Right Device

 Our definition of night vision goggles are a device that allows both eye viewing, has no magnification, and can be head mounted.
 The great thing about these types of devices is that they feel very natural when wearing them and there is very little learning curve to get used to them.
 There are two types of goggles; a two eye-piece that views through a single image tube and a two eye-piece that views through dual image tubes, also known as stereo-vision.
 Like monoculars a goggle is a great navigation device in that you can walk and even drive slowly - not recommended but has been done on more than a few occasions.
 Dual tube goggles offer "stereo vision" meaning each eye sees it's own slightly different image rather than the same image being shared with both eyes.
 This stereo-vision gives the dual tube goggles even better depth perception allowing for improved navigation ability.
 The down side of a goggle is more weight and less versatility than a quality monocular.
 Goggles tend to give a bit better depth perception than a monocular and a dual tube goggle gives even better depth perception than a single tube goggle because each eye sees a slightly different image which allows for better judgment of distances.
 This better depth perception does help with navigation, weather you are walking through a field or navigating your boat around the rocks, it will help.
 The disadvantage is increased size and weight and less versatility.
 When wearing a goggle in a head mounted position the extra weight tends to cause the unit to ride down below your eyes when walking, and you'll tend to get more tired with the extra weight as well.
 Goggles do not have the option to be mounted on rifles or adapted to rifle scopes and camera adaptation is limited also.

 Goggles really excel at shorter duration navigation and stationary observation activities.
 However, if you will be doing more time consuming and physical activities that require constant head mounted hands free use, than the lighter monocular is probably the better choice.
-The top choice in single tube goggles is the legendary military quality PVS-7 (they take a licking and keep on ticking) or for a good lighter weight alternative see our NVG-7.
+The top choice in single tube goggles is the legendary military quality PVS-7 (they take a licking and keep on ticking) featuring models with a 5 Year Warranty, and our Special Hand Select now with a 10 Year Warranty.
+For a good lighter weight alternative see our NVG-7.
 For the best depth perception you can get with a night vision device check out the D-321G which actually can transform into a binocular with the optional binocular kit.
-See all of our night vision goggles.
+And for the absolute best goggle, is our dual-tube BNVD-15, allowing you to flip up each tube separately, and now featuring a 10 year warranty.
+Or Click here To See all of our night vision goggles.

 Night Vision Binoculars: